mocs524/greybus-spec/source/bridged_phy.rst

 """"""""""""""""""""""""""""

-Table :num:`table-sdio-setios-request` defines the Greybus SDIO Set Ios request.
-The request shall pass a descriptor which contains a set of parameters for configuring the SDIO controller.
+Table :num:`table-sdio-setios-request` defines the Greybus SDIO Set Ios request. <GYBS.R.0713.001>The request shall pass a descriptor which contains a set of parameters for configuring the SDIO controller.</GYBS.R.0713.001>

 .. figtable::
     :nofig: